Menu

 How Common Are Trucking Accidents in Baltimore?

-What Are the Most Dangerous Areas for Trucks in Baltimore?
+Most Dangerous Areas for Trucks in Baltimore

-Baltimore specifically has several interstates that are on east coast trucking routes and trucking accidents are common in the area.
+Baltimore specifically has several interstates that are on East Coast trucking routes, and trucking accidents are common in the area.
 Interstate 95, Interstate 895, and Interstate 695 are the most traveled interstates for trucks in Baltimore County, and trucking accidents are very common in these areas.

 According to the Federal Carrier Motor Safety Administration, the most common causes of truck accidents are mechanical failures, reckless driving, driving in locations where the driver is unfamiliar with the roadway, the driver’s use of alcohol or drugs, drowsy driving, distracted driving, changing cargo shifts, bad weather, inexperienced drivers, and hazardous cargo.